srv1n/kurpod/README.md

 - Name it `work_report.pdf` - appears to be a document
 - Name it `music_playlist.m3u` - seems like a music file

 **Important**: This is filename disguise, not true file format mimicry.
 Technical inspection (`file` command) will show it's encrypted data.
-But for everyday privacy - shared computers, cloud storage, basic inspection - the innocent filename provides excellent camouflage.
+But for everyday privacy i.e shared computers, cloud storage, basic inspection the innocent filename provides excellent camouflage.
+True steganography is planned in the future.

 The real magic is the **dual-volume encryption** that lets you hide a second encrypted space inside the same file.